scalecube/scalecube-config/README.md

 Binaries and dependency information for Maven can be found at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.scalecube%22%20AND%20a%3A%22config%22).

-Change history and version numbers at [CHANGES.md](https://github.com/scalecube/config/blob/master/CHANGES.md).
+Change history and [version numbers](http://semver.org/) can be found at [CHANGES.md](https://github.com/scalecube/config/blob/master/CHANGES.md).

 Maven dependency: